Skip to contents

 Step 2: Defining the Schema for Structured Output

-In this step, we define a schema that outlines the expected data types for each field in the model’s responses.
-This schema enables the large language model to return answers in a structured, consistent format that can later be converted into a table, making it easy to analyze and compare results across documents.
+We define a schema that outlines the expected data types for each field in the model’s responses.
+This enables the model to return answers in a consistent, structured format that converts directly into a tibble.

 document_schema <- tidyllm_schema(